flopezag/tutorials.secured-OrionLD/README.md

 GET, PATCH and DELETE) under the `/v1/users` endpoint.

-To create a new user, send a POST request to the `/v1/users` endpoint containing the `username`, `email` and `password` along with the `X-Auth-Token` header from a previously logged in administrative user (see previous section).
+To create a new user, send a POST request to the `/v1/users` endpoint containing the `username`, `email` and `password` along with the `X-Auth-Token` header from a previously logged in administrative user (see the previous section).
 Additional users can be added by making repeated POST requests with the proper information following the previous table.
 For example to create additional accounts for Bob, the Application Manager we should execute the following request

+> **Note** You can take a look and execute the create-users script to automatically create all the users accounts.

 #### 5 Request: